kashishgupta1990/HapiMongooseBoilerplate/README.md

 #Hapi Mongoose Boilerplate #
-Readme is outdated wait for some time to get new exciting updates in Boilerplate.
-Just clone this repository to find new features

-- We have removed the ES6 Fetures because its already there in iojs :-)

 This Boilerplate is ready to use pack having very exciting feature of HapiJs and MongooseJs.

 This Boilerplate having some of common plugin which can be used as per required.

 This boilerplate will give you a quick start to your Node Application Server with HapiJs.

-This Boilerplate also supports ``ECAMA Script 6`` syntax.
-For that Traceur library has been used.
 We are Hapi to release this exciting version to build your Node app on Hapi-Mongoose-Boilerplate.

 ##Installation##
 This library is available for **Node** only.
 See the installation steps below: